 - Visa application fee of $190

-- One photograph meeting the Digital Images Requirements
+- One photograph meeting the Digital Images Requirements for US visa

 - Job offer from U.S employer

 - Copies of approvals from USCIS (Form I-797 and Form I-129)

 - Proof that they intend to return to their home country such as a property deed, apartment lease, or future job contract.

 After that, they will set a visa interview and attend it.
 During the interview, they will be assessed by the U.S Embassy whether they are fit to have an H-2B visa.
 If the visa is approved, the employee files for visa stamping and can then make travel arrangements for the U.S.

 The employee is allowed to go into the U.S between the dates that are stated on the Form I-797 for employment.